Milling wheat spec challenges – what you need to know

 • There is research in precision breeding which indicates promising opportunities for improved nitrogen use efficiency.

-The most effective boost to grain protein levels is shown to have come from late applications of fertiliser at the milky-ripe stage of grain fill.
+The most effective boost to grain protein levels is shown to have come from late applications of nitrogen fertiliser at the milky-ripe stage of grain fill.

 • Foliar urea has been shown to deliver a greater increase in grain protein content than ammonium nitrate.